How to estimate your horse’s weight

 I thought I was “spot on” when I said, for years, that my horse weighed 1200 lbs.
 Turns out he weighs 900 lbs.
 My eyes are clearly not good at this game!
-It’s important to know your horses weight for a few reasons:
+It’s important to estimate your horse’s weight for a few reasons:

 - Diet analysis

 - Dosages of supplements, wormers, etc.

 With access to a livestock scale, you can get your horse’s weight quickly – but who has a livestock scale handy!
 It’s often easier to estimate your horse’s weight with a weight tape.

 Here’s how to estimate your horse’s weight with a weight tape:

 - Collect your measurements in centimeters or inches – front to back, and around the middle.
 Have a friend help you so that you can be accurate in your starting and finishing points unless you have a ridiculously large wingspan because you are a giant.